Create workflows in Dynatrace Workflows

 Latest Dynatrace

-To build a workflow, you create one, define a trigger, and add tasks.
-For detailed configuration of the control flow, make use of task conditions.
+To build a workflow, you need to create an empty workflow, define a trigger, and add tasks.
+For a more detailed configuration of the control flow, make use of the task conditions.

 Create a workflow

-Select the default title ("Untitled Workflow") and enter a new workflow title.
+- Select the default title ("Untitled Workflow") and set the workflow title.

 - In the Select trigger section, select a trigger type from any of the categories (Event, Schedule, or On demand), and configure it.

-- In the Choose action section, select an action type for the task you want to add.
+- In the Choose action section, select an action type.
 The task details pane on the right shows the task inputs according to your action selection.

 - Save the workflow.
 Any automatic trigger type (events and schedules) takes immediate effect.